freenet/web/rust/cli/README.md

 ## What are Ghost Keys?

-Ghost keys are a cryptographic mechanism used in the Freenet ecosystem to provide anonymous, unlinkable donations.
+Ghost keys are a cryptographic mechanism used in Freenet to provide anonymous, unlinkable donations.
 They allow donors to prove they have made a donation without revealing their identity or linking multiple donations together.
 Ghost keys are created through a multi-step process involving master keys, delegate certificates, and finally the ghost key itself.

 ## Purpose of Ghost Keys